QuantEcon/lecture-source-jl/rst_files/generic_programming.rst

 * However, it is necessary in practice for integer division to be defined, and return back a member of the ``Reals``
 * This is called `type promotion <https://docs.julialang.org/en/v1/manual/conversion-and-promotion/#Promotion-1>`_, where a type can be converted to another to ensure an operation is possible by direct conversion between types (i.e. it can be independent of the type hierarchy)

-We should not think of the breaks in the connection between the underlying algebraic structures and the code as a failure of the language or design, but rather that the underlying algorithms for use on a computer do not perfectly fit the algebraic structures
+Do not think of the break in the connection between the underlying algebraic structures and the code as a failure of the language or design, but rather that the underlying algorithms for use on a computer do not perfectly fit the algebraic structures in this instance

 Moving further down the tree of types provides more operations, which start to become more tied to the computational implementation than the mathematics